 Figure E-6.3-1 shows the railway routes in the vicinity of the NY Project.
 The NY Project interconnection cable route is located along the LIRR corridor for the approximately 1.7 mi (2.8 km)-long route.
 The interconnection cable route crosses through the Island Park Station parking lot before crossing to the west side of the Long Beach Branch approximately 216 ft north of the station building.
+Additionally, the loop-in / loop-out line cables will cross the LIRR corridor from the east side of the Hampton Road substation to connect to existing LIPA 138-kV transmission lines under Lawson Boulevard.
 The Applicant proposes to collocate a portion of the interconnection cable route within the LIRR right-of-way and is separately coordinating with the LIRR regarding routing and installation requirements as part of the detailed design.